shan-biodigital/unreal-shader-project/README.md

 # Overview

-Started looking into unreal and how we could create custom HLSL shaders.
+Started looking into Unreal and how we could create custom HLSL shaders.
 I'm still getting used to to engine (since I never used it before) and ran into lots of compiler errors, but managed to make some progress.

 # Progress